 Applicants are required to submit a letter from an eligible bank (see the Code of Federal Regulations Title 47 § 54.804(c)(2)), in which the bank commits to issuing an irrevocable standby letter of credit to the prospective subgrantee.
 The letter must include the dollar amount of the letter of credit and the issuing bank's agreement to adhere to ARConnect's model letter of credit terms and conditions.
-Before executing any subgrantee agreements, all prospective subgrantees must obtain an irrevocable standby letter of credit that ARConnect deems acceptable.
-As ARConnect will be issuing funding on a reimbursable basis, letter of credits will be required for amounts no less than 10% of the subaward amount.
+Before executing any subgrantee agreements, all prospective subgrantees must obtain an irrevocable standby letter of credit that ARConnect deems acceptable and that amounts to no less than 25% of the subaward amount.
 An opinion letter from the subgrantee's legal counsel must be included with the letter of credit, stating that in a proceeding under Title 11 of the United States Code (the Bankruptcy Code), the bankruptcy court would not treat the letter of credit or proceeds of the letter of credit as property of the winning subgrantee's bankruptcy estate under Section 541 of the Bankruptcy Code, subject only to customary assumptions, limitations, and qualifications.
 Applicants will be asked to submit updated letters of credit as part of regular reporting of demonstrated milestones.
-Letters of credit may be revised throughout the process to ten (10) percent of the remaining subaward amount, as milestones are accomplished and grant payments are remitted.
+Letters of credit may be revised throughout the process to twenty-five (25) percent of the remaining subaward amount, as milestones are accomplished and grant payments are remitted.